 Below is a list of resources relevant to Law available via the Library.
 For a list of other useful resources, visit the General Resources webpage.

 Westlaw is one of the two main electronic databases for legal research available in the library collection (the other database being Lexis Library).
-It contains primary resources (such as cases and legislation, with accompanying commentary and analysis) and secondary resources (such as law journals, law reports, reference books, and insight: Westlaw's legal encyclopedia).
-Try and use both Westlaw and Lexis in parralel, as they contain slightly different materials, commentaries, and analysis.
+It contains primary resources (such as cases and legislation, with accompanying commentary and analysis) and secondary resources (such as law journals, law reports, reference books, and insight: Westlaw's legal encyclopaedia).
+Try and use both Westlaw and Lexis in parallel, as they contain slightly different materials, commentaries, and analysis.
 Video tutorial.

 Lexis Library is one of the two main electronic databases for legal research available in the library collection (the other database being Westlaw).
 It contains primary resources (such as cases and legislation, with accompanying commentary and analysis) and secondary resources (such as law journals, law reports, reference books, and newspapers).
-Try and use both Westlaw and Lexis in parralel, as they contain slightly different materials, commentaries, and analysis.
+Try and use both Westlaw and Lexis in parallel, as they contain slightly different materials, commentaries, and analysis.
 Video tutorial.

 HeinOnline is a source for traditional legal materials (cases, statutes, government regulations, academic law reviews, law journals, and classic treatises); historical, governmental, and political documents; and world constitutions, international treaties, and other documents of international organisations.
 The database includes more than 100 million pages of materials in an online fully searchable format.
 Video tutorial.

 LexisPSL Dispute Resolution focuses on the requirements of legal practitioners working within the field of civil litigation.
 It contains topical information, news, key resources, and toolkits (for example a Brexit toolkit and a GDPR toolkit).
 It also contains a Getting the Deal Through Comparator tool, which enables you to compare systems in different jurisdictions.